Dando18/slurm-dashboard/CONTRIBUTING.md

 extension installed on the remote system.

-Note, if you already have slurm-dashboard installed, then you'll need to uninstall it and set `"extensions.autoUpdate": false` in your user settings to prevent VSCode from trying to grab a newer install from vscode marketplace.
+Note, if you already have slurm-dashboard installed, then you'll need to uninstall it first and set `"extensions.autoUpdate": false` in your user settings to prevent VSCode from trying to grab a newer install from vscode marketplace.